jethridge13/Practice-Server-and-Client/README.txt

 you can access any of the other commands. help - Displays this help menu. ag [<#>] - Has one optional argument.
 Returns a list of all existing discussion groups, N groups at a time.
-If the argument is not provided, a default value of 5 will be used. sg [<#>] - Has one optional argument.
+If the argument is not provided, a default value of 5 will be used.
+When in ag mode,  the following subcommands are available.
+	s - Subscribe to groups.
+Takes between 1 and N arguments.
+Subscribes to all groups listed in the argument. u - Unsubscribe to groups.
+Same functionality as s, but instead unsubscribes. n - Lists the next N discussion groups.
+If there are no more to display, exits ag mode. q - Exits from ag mode. sg [<#>] - Has one optional argument.
 Returns a list of all subscribed groups, N groups at a time.
 If the argument is not provided, then a default value of 5 will be used. rg <gname> [<#>] - Takes one mandatory argument and one optional argument.
 It displays the top N posts in a given